mmoayyed/mmoayyed.github.io/_posts/2021-12-31-cas65-kubernetes-config.md

 To get around for the time being, what we want to achieve is,

 - Create the keystore at `/etc/cas/thekeystore` on the host machine.
-- Start by Minikube and allow it to map the host directory `/etc/cas/` onto a `/etc/cas` path inside the Minikube container.
+- Start with Minikube and allow it to map the host directory `/etc/cas/` onto a `/etc/cas` path inside the Minikube container.
 - Modify our `deployment.yaml` deployment descriptor to configure volume mount between Minikube and the running CAS container.

 To create the initial keystore, you may use the JDK `keytool` command (use the password `changeit`):